MrGeyMeurt/react_snake/README.md

 ## Description

 A student project to recreate the classic Snake game using React, with styling in Sass.
 The game allows the player to control a snake, eating the food (red dots) to grow in size.
-The game ends if the snake collides with the edges of the board.
+The game ends if the snake collides with the edges of the board or himself.
 Future updates are planned to introduce different game modes.

 ## Project Status
 - **Current State**: The game is currently under active development.
-- **Planned Updates**: New modes and enhancements will be added to improve the user experience.
+- **Planned Updates**: New mods and enhancements will be added to improve the user experience.

 ## Features
 - **Classic Snake Gameplay**: The snake moves continuously, and the player controls the direction.
 - **Food Collection**: The snake grows longer each time it eats food, which appears randomly in the game area.
-- **Game Over**: The game ends if the snake hits the border.
+- **Game Over**: The game ends if the snake hits the border or himself.
 - **Responsive Design**: The game interface is styled with Sass for a responsive and clean look.

 ## Technologies Used